hadar-co/kubeconform/Readme.md

   -ignore-missing-schemas
         skip files with missing schemas instead of failing -insecure-skip-tls-verify
-        disable verification of the server's SSL certificate.
+        disable verification of the server\'s SSL certificate.
 This will make your HTTPS connections insecure -kubernetes-version string
         version of Kubernetes to validate against, e.g.: 1.18.0 (default "master") -n int